OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 - when changing a waypoint's location, for example from one station's platform to another, no additional work is needed to keep the path consistent
 - if a path goes to the same place multiple times, the identifier reference makes it clear which path location is referenced
 - it makes keeping data consistent while editing easier, as all locations are kept in a single place

-### Invalid train schedules and soft deletes

-If a user deletes a waypoint, what happens?
-Is it the front-end's responsibility to only save valid schedules, or can invalid schedules be represented in the data model?
-We decided that it wasn't just the front-end's responsibility, as we want to be able to model inconsistent states, until the user comes back to fix it.

-One key observation was that we do not want to lose the ability to locate within the path waypoints that were deleted, until all references are gone.
-How is the front-end supposed to display margin bounds or stops for a waypoint that's gone, if it's not there anymore?

-We thus decided to add a `deleted` soft-delete flag to waypoints.
-When this flag is set, the back-end runs simulations on the path, but still allows saving it.
-Once all references to a deleted waypoint are gone, it can be removed from the path.
-The backend can deny train schedules with stale deleted waypoints.

 ### Separating path and stops